dargmuesli/rbsg/README.md

 ### Lobby (player)

 Below you can see a lobby that was joined in player mode.
-On the right you can see the integrated army manager. **Players, player readiness, minimap as well as chat window** is indentical to lobby in spectator mode.
+On the right you can see the integrated army manager and on the left the chat window. **Joined players, player readiness and minimap** is indentical to lobby in spectator mode.

 ![lobby-game](./documentation/screenshots/GameLobby_new.png "lobby-game")